ckeditor/ckeditor4-docs/docs/guide/dev/features/emoji/README.md

 The emoji feature introduces support for easy inserting of emoji characters in a unified, platform-independent way.
 Emojis are inserted by typing identifiers based on [Unicode Short Names](https://unicode.org/emoji/charts/emoji-list.html) preceded by a colon (`:`) in the editor and selecting the suggestion from the provided dropdown.

+The emoji can also be selected manually from the dedicated dropdown that opens when you select the Emoji List button from the toolbar.

 {@img assets/img/emoji_01.png Emoji plugin showing two emoji suggestions.}

 The [Emoji](https://ckeditor.com/cke4/addon/emoji) plugin that provides this functionality is an implementation of the {@link guide/dev/features/autocomplete/README Autocomplete} feature.